2022 Outreach Grants Cycle Information, 2022 timeline and Application link COMING SOON!

 NOTE: There is one application, and your eligibility for consideration under Education or Community Outreach will be determined by your age group(s) served.

-All applicants will be notified in April 2021.
 Grant recipients have one full year to spend the grant money.